SadafRiaz077/Sadaf-Riaz_developershub_ai_ml_internship/Task 01/readme.md

 How to Run

 Open Task1_Iris_Clean.ipynb in Jupyter Notebook or Google Colab and run all cells sequentially.
-No API keys or external downloads are required — the dataset loads directly from seaborn.Colab Notebook Link: https://colab.research.google.com/drive/1FLed5oMAYXLZ9V_7seA6tFmIMCb-EHCh?usp=sharing
+No API keys or external downloads are required — the dataset loads directly from seaborn.
+Colab Notebook Link:
+https://colab.research.google.com/drive/1FLed5oMAYXLZ9V_7seA6tFmIMCb-EHCh?usp=sharing